• Home

 Here, in a nutshell, are bankruptcy basics for family lawyers.

-This isn’t everything you need to know to navigate a dissolution where one spouse files bankruptcy, or marital debts suggest both spouses should file.
-It’s a start.
+This isn’t everything you need to know to navigate a dissolution where one spouse files bankruptcy, or when marital debts suggest both spouses should file.
+It’s a start to a complex issue.

 You can get the basic introduction to concepts and terms operative in bankruptcy here.
 For a look at the broader legal themes at play when family law and bankruptcy collide, see this post.